miketheman/dorkbot/README.md

 ## Develop locally

-Create an `.envrc` file with override environment variables, like:
+Create an `.env` file with override environment variables, like:

     LITA_SLACK_TOKEN=abcdefghijklmnop
     LITA_ADAPTER=shell # to use the local shell adapter instead of Slack